Productivity Tools › Productivity Tips

 Self-advocacy helps you present yourself in a way that will make for a positive and lasting impression.
 Take a job interview for instance.
 Interviews exist to help companies distinguish candidates from the rest of the application pool.

 There is only so much a hiring manager can learn about you on paper.
-He or she will look to the interview as a way to get to understand how you might operate in a role and what your personality is like.
-As you self-advocate you are not only speaking up for yourself but are also giving information to the interviewer about who you are.
+They will see the interview as a way to understand how you might operate in a role and what your personality type is.
+As you self-advocate, you are not only speaking up for yourself but are also giving information to the interviewer about who you are.

 Furthermore, learning how to effectively advocate for yourself will help you maintain professional relationships with coworkers and clients.
 Not only is self-advocacy important when looking for a job but it can be practiced throughout your daily life as well.